 - If the application is approved, you will receive the policy in less than ten business days.

 - Pay the monthly premium on whatever day you selected.

 Trying to find a policy on someone else needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.

 If you want to buy burial insurance on someone else, let us help you; we will work with you side by side to find a plan that fits your needs.

 We will work with you every step of the way to find the plan that fits your financial requirements and budget.
 You don’t have to waste your precious time anymore searching for multiple insurance companies because we will do the dirty work for you.

 We will shop your case to different insurance carriers and get you the best price.

 We work with many A+ rated insurance carriers that specialized in covering high-risk clients like you.
 We will search for all those companies to get the best rate.
 We will match you up with the best burial insurance company that gives the best rate.

 We will assist you in securing the coverage you need at a rate you can afford.
 So, if you are looking for funeral insurance on someone else, or burial insurance on someone else, or life insurance on someone else, we can help.
-Fill out our quote form on this page or call us at (888) 862-9456 and we can give you an accurate quote.
+Fill out our quote form on this page or call us at (888) 862-9456 and we can give you an accurate burial insurance quotes.